 Like a lot of people, you are probably wondering why you apply for loads of jobs and get few interviews or none at all.

-Here are some reasons why you are not getting results you want:
+Here are some reasons why you are not getting the results you want:

 Employers initially spend 10 to 30 seconds on each CV, so beat the odds by making your CV clutter-free.
 Ensure relevant skills are easily accessible on your CV.